 We have consolidated our growing position as a thought leader in the cyber insurance market place by sponsoring an exclusive piece of research.
 We partnered with Senior Professors and Research Fellows within the Department of Computer Science at Oxford University as well as The Global Cyber Security Capacity Centre in Oxford to publish a white paper entitled, ‘The Relative Effectiveness of widely used Risk Controls and the Real Value of Compliance’.

 We believe in doing whatever possible to minimise the environmental impact of our business activities.
 We are committed to a rigorous recycling and waste policy.
 Our paper archive is under continuous review with the intention of reducing its size, and we look to use paperless workflow tools wherever we can, including for our invoicing and Board and Committee management.
-We do not provide company cars to staff, and public transport is used for the Group’s business wherever possible.
+We do not provide company cars to staff, and public transport is used wherever possible.
 We also subsidise UK staff in the Cycle to Work Scheme.
 In place of regular air travel between our London and Bermuda offices, communication between the offices is managed wherever possible by remote working practices.

 We continue to work at reducing our energy consumption within the constraints of a multi‑tenanted building.
 Most notably in 2016 we improved lighting in our own part of the building, installing LED type fittings with dimming and passive infrared sensor control.

-Novae’s landlords at Lombard Street are certified to ISO 14001 Environmental Management System, and are in the process of gaining global certification for ISO 50001 Energy Management Systems (due in June 2017).
+Our landlords at Lombard Street are certified to ISO 14001 Environmental Management System, and are in the process of gaining global certification for ISO 50001 Energy Management Systems (due in June 2017).

 Our employees recently took part in a selection process for two new charity partners whose vision and values are aligned with our own.
 We are delighted to have selected ShelterBox and the National Literacy Trust as our corporate charity partners for the next three years.